 And then comes the ossuary.
 The sheer amount of bones in the former quarries is staggering.
 Though the bones inside are artfully arranged now, it wasn't always that way; at first, they were simply thrown inside.
 But around 1810, Hericart de Thury, the inspector of the quarries, had the bones organized.
 (Behind those facades, the rest of the bodies were piled in heaps stretching back to the cavern's walls.)

-In addition to these artfully arranged bones, visitors can see a number of interesting things, including commemorative plaques, a sepulchral lamp used by quarrymen to make air circulate through the corridors, a cross and an altar, a spring called Fontain de la Samaritaine, and a single tombstone (it belongs to Françoise Gellain).
+In addition to these artfully arranged bones, visitors can see a number of interesting things, including commemorative plaques, a sepulchral lamp used by quarrymen to circulate air through the corridors, a cross and an altar, a spring called Fontain de la Samaritaine, and a single tombstone (it belongs to Françoise Gellain).
 Two features of the ossuary disguise structural reinforcements: Gilbert's Tomb, which features a verse from the poet (who is buried elsewhere), and a barrel-shaped display of skulls and shinbones in the Crypt of the Passions.
 (On April 2, 1897, two workers let in scientists, scholars, and artists for a middle-of-the-night, very secret concert held in the crypt.
 When their identities were discovered, the workers were fired.)

 Workers are scattered throughout the Catacombs to answer questions, but mostly, visitors walk alone or with companions through the dimly lit, damp, nearly-silent space.
 The rules when wandering the catacombs are simple: Respect the final resting place of these Parisians.
 Look, but don't touch.
 Don't leave your mark at all, especially with graffiti.
 It might be tempting to snag yourself a souvenir from this most unique of attractions, but bags are searched for bones at the exit.
 If you're still looking for something to commemorate your visit, there's a gift shop just across the street.